Resources & Publications

 Spinde, Timo; Plank, Manuel; Krieger, Jan-David; Ruas, Terry; Gipp, Bela; Aizawa, Akiko

-Neural Media Bias Detection Using Distant Supervision With BABE - Bias Annotations By Experts Inproceedings
+Neural Media Bias Detection Using Distant Supervision With BABE - Bias Annotations By Experts Proceedings Article

 In: Findings of the Association for Computational Linguistics: EMNLP 2021, Dominican Republic, 2021.